-TrustFactory CAs will issue client end entity certificates as described in the applicable Issuing CA CPS.
-In the case where an external RA is involved, RAs shall authenticate individuals using criteria, specified in the CPS that depends upon the type of Client Certificate and level of assurance required.
+TrustFactory CAs will issue client end entity certificates, and individual identity will be verified according to methods described within the CPS of the applicable Issuing CA CPS.
+In the case where an external RA is involved, RAs shall authenticate individuals using criteria specified in the CPS, that depends upon the type of Client Certificate and level of assurance required.